ansys/pyhps/README.rst

    :alt: Black

-A Python client for Ansys REP - Remote Execution Platform
+A Python client library for the Ansys HPC Platform Services.

 How to install
 --------------